 NSSLHA is an association for students,

 managed by students.
-National policy and activities are governed by student Regional Councilors and Delegates, and ASHA members.
+National policy and activities are governed by the NSSLHA Executive Council with support from Regional Councilors and Student State Officers.

 In the Loop e-newsletter.

 NSSLHA has partnered with the ASHFoundation to award an